 - Where you have a compound date format, like January 1, 1901, separating each component value and converting it to its numeric form is cumbersome.

 - There are many different formats, e.g. 12-hour time versus 24-hour time.

 - Adding and subtracting across date/time boundaries isn't easy — for instance, if I wanted to add 1 hour 35 minutes to the time 32 minutes, you'll need to account for the fact that there are 60 minutes in an hour to be able to come up with the correct answer, 2 hours 7 minutess.

-In this mission, we will learn how to work with dates and times in Python.
+In this lesson, we will learn how to work with dates and times in Python.
 Python has a module called datetime that makes working with dates and times easier.
-In this mission, we'll learn how to use datetime in Python while working with a data set of visitors to the Obama White House.
+In this lesson, we'll learn how to use datetime in Python while working with a data set of visitors to the Obama White House.

 Working with dates and times in Python is a vital skill because many data include date/time information, including:

 - Computer logs with the timestamp for each event.

 - Sales data with date/time range included.

 4. The Datetime Class